klieret/HEPFittingTutorial/readme.md

 You should then be able to run the examples in a jupyter notebook or in jupyter hub (on Jupyter hub, make sure you use the Belle II Kernel with the latest version).

-Note: Some of the packages have stopped supporting `python3.6`, so if you need the latest versions, maybe go for the [Generic installation with conda](#generic)
+Note: Some of the packages have stopped supporting `python3.6`, so if you need the latest versions, maybe go for the [Generic installation with conda](#generic), e.g install Miniconda into your home directory.

 #### On gar-ws-etp* (for ATLAS projects)